Basic Paladin Deck

 Humility is not included in the deck because when using it, you are spending an entire card and not completely removing one of your opponent's minions.
 Although there are opportunities to preserve your card advantage by attacking your minions into the minion you cast Humility on, keeping them alive, the card is generally too situational to use effectively.

 is not included, since spending Mana and a card on doing nothing but healing is usually not enough to save you.
 In the situation where you are low enough on health to want to heal, there is a good chance you are also behind on the board.
 In these situations, spending the time healing will just leave you further behind on board.
 Guardian of Kings is a preferred option to heal since it at least establishes some board presence at the same time.

 Obviously, as a Basic deck, this list has a lot of room for improvement.
 As you progress with the game and gain access to more cards and Arcane Dust, here are some additions that you may consider.

 Other welcome additions from the Expert Set are listed below.
 However it should be noted that these cards should be added only if you open them from a pack.
 Spending dust to improve a Basic only deck is not particularly efficient, and you should instead try to save dust towards one of our low, or mid-budget decks.

-- 2 x Equality for 2 x Bloodfen Raptor.
-Equality is an extremely powerful effect and combines with Consecration for a full board clear.
+- 2 x Bloodfen Raptor.
+Equality is an extremely powerful effect and combines with for a full board clear. for 2 x

-- 2 x Aldor Peacekeeper for 2 x Razorfen Hunter.
+- 2 x Razorfen Hunter.
 Aldor Peacekeeper is a card with all the strengths of Humility, with none of the weaknesses.
-The ability to play a 3/3 body alongside the effect of Humility is a much stronger play in terms of tempo and card advantage.
+The ability to play a 3/3 body alongside the effect of Humility is a much stronger play in terms of tempo and card advantage. for 2 x

 For other strong cards to consider, look at our full budget Paladin decks, or our Crafting Guide.